 Asgard.
 See the Prose Edda Gylfaginning 24.

-In the ancient Roman religion, the devotio was an extreme
+In the ancient Roman religion, the devotio was made to

-battle along with the enemy to chthonic gods in exchange for a victory.
-The
+chthonic (underworld) gods in exchange for a victory.
+The story about Publius

-Clemens' devotio follows the form of that of Decius Mus.
-Many
+Clemens’ devotio follows the form of that of Decius Mus’.

-of the gods and spirits he calls on have a connection with the underworld, such
+Many of the gods and spirits he calls on have a connection with the underworld.

 Any Roman rite or religious act required the invocation